About

 what does “ayo” mean?

 After a visit to my local Boys & Girls Club, I told a friend, “My heart is full.”
 He laughed and asked, “Full of what?”
-I said “joy,” and he gave me a nickname: Ayo—the Yoruba word for joy.
-When I launched this practice, I wanted a name that honored that feeling.
+I said “joy!” and he gave me a nickname: Ayo—the Yoruba word for joy.
+When I launched this practice, I wanted a name that spoke to my why and how, and could grow along with the practice.

 why the bird?

 The ibis is native to South Florida, where I grew up.
-It’s known for returning first after a hurricane and symbolizes resilience and courage.
-It’s also a nod to my journalism background (in ancient Egypt, ibis represented wisdom and writing) and my global perspective.
+It’s known for being last to leave and first to return after a hurricane, making them local symbols of resilience and courage.
+It’s also a nod to my journalism background - in ancient Egypt, ibis represented writing and wisdom - and my global perspective.

 what about community?

-I serve on several nonprofit boards, including being the Board Chair for the Denver Fire Department Foundation.
-Additionally, I volunteer with the Denver Broncos Boys & Girls Club and support organizations such as Mile High Lab Mission and the Denver Botanic Garden — my unofficial downtown office.
+I serve on several nonprofit boards, including as the Board Chair for the Denver Fire Department Foundation.
+I also support the Denver Broncos Boys & Girls Club and Mile High Lab Mission, as well as the Denver Botanic Garden — my unofficial downtown office.

 Things you might not guess from my resume…